cannin/pyg_pathway_commons_cbioportal/README.md

 This data was retrieved in the CSV format, then processed to form a graph-based dataset for use with Graph Neural Networks (GNN).

-The dataset contains the gene features of each patient in graph_features and the overall survival time (in months) of each patient, which are the labels.
+The dataset contains the gene features of each patient and the overall survival time (in months) of each patient, which are the labels.